gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 ![GraphQL deprecation warning in CLI](./graphql-deprecation-warnings.png)

-## Eslint 7
+## ESLint 7

-Please refer to `eslint`'s own [migration guide](https://eslint.org/docs/user-guide/migrating-to-7.0.0) to update your custom eslint files.
+Please refer to `eslint`'s own [migration guide](https://eslint.org/docs/user-guide/migrating-to-7.0.0) to update your custom ESLint files.

-If you rely on Gatsby's default eslint configuration - you should have a smooth transition.
+If you rely on Gatsby's default ESLint configuration you should have a smooth transition.
 We upgraded the underlying rules so you might get some new warnings/errors.

 Gatsby no longer uses the deprecated `eslint-loader`, we’ve moved to `eslint-webpack-plugin`.
 By using the plugin, behaviour has changed a little bit as warnings and errors are displayed later than in version 2.